Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

 The size of the vehicle you buy is the most significant consideration when buying a van to live in.

 Even if you only plan to use the van for weekend trips and not live in it full-time, if you don’t get the best size van for you, your van life may fall a little flat.

 Everything you want to do and how you want to live will be done from your van.
-You can’t change the size of the van once you’ve bought it so take the time now to consider what size van is best for you.
+You can’t change the size of the van once you’ve bought it so take the time now to consider what size is the best camper van for you.

-To help you decide, or at least give the subject due consideration, here’s a few questions to ask yourself:
+To help you decide, or at least give the subject due consideration, here are a few questions to ask yourself:

 You need a camper adapted to accommodate the people you expect to live in the van.